tinccristian/nyl/README.md

 ## Contributing

+## Contributing

 Contributions to NYL are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to the project.
+Additionally, tasks and project boards can be found on our Trello board: [NYL Trello Board](https://trello.com/w/nylengine).

 ## License